therceman/proxy_server/README.md

 ## Configuration

-Create new .env file with the following content:
+Run `cp .env.example .env` or create a new .env file with the following content:

 ```dotenv
 EXTERNAL_PORT=3333
 TARGET_URL=https://example.com
 ```

-Replace `https://example.com` with your desired domain
+Open `.env` and replace `https://example.com` with your desired domain

 ## Usage